 Another activity that makes use of a number of different skills such as sight word recognition, letter recognition, or basic digraph sound recognition.
 Draw some cute bugs on the sidewalk, and hand students flyswatters from the dollar store.
 In the example below we are practicing letter recognition.
 We would call out a letter, and the student would swat the bug that had that letter on its body and say something that started with that letter.

 Want to do sight word recognition?
 Replace the letter with sight words.

-Create a maze for your child to work their way through – the bigger the better.
-You can make it large enough for your children to walk through, or small enough for some toy cars to find their way to the finish line.
+This sidewalk chalk activity may be better for a field day or fun day as it takes a lot of work.
+Create a maze for students to work their way through – the bigger the better.
+You can make it large enough for the children to walk through, or small enough for some toy cars to find their way to the finish line.

-Encourage your children to create their own mazes for others to work their way through.
+Encourage students to create their own mazes for others to work their way through.